Emil Lewis Holmdahl: Service under Carranza

-Organizing Resistance Against Villa
+Organizing resistance against Villa

 During the buildup to conflict and Villa's year of triumph, Holmdahl was secretly taking orders from General Benjamín G. Hill, Carranza's chief officer stationed along the Texas border.
 As the conflict broke out into open warfare, Holmdahl was commissioned by General Hill to spy out the location and strength of Villa's forces remaining in the north.

 In October 1914, Holmdahl was ordered to organize a small army to operate behind Villa's lines in Chihuahua.
 He formed an alliance with Jorge U. Orozco, a Carranza diplomat who was formerly the Mexican Consul in El Paso.
 Also involved were José Orozco, a former colonel in the "Colorados" and a cousin of General Pascual Orozco, now in hiding somewhere in the United States, and Victor L. Ochoa, a Carranza agent, who had previously served three years in an American prison during the 1890s for attempting to organizing a revolution against Diaz, while in American territory.
 In 1911, Ochoa was involved in another plot against the dictator, he was caught, tried, and convicted in a federal court.
 After 18 months in jail, he was released at Carranza's request and Joined Holmdahl's junta.

 Holmdahl's junta contacted former Mexican army officers living in the United States who had previously fought for Diaz, Madero, Orozco, or Huerta.
-It didn't matter who there previous allegiance were, as they and other volunteers, along with a boxcar loaded with military supplies, were to go by railway from El Paso, sixty-five miles to the west, and unload at the small cattle town of Columbus in New Mexico.
-From there they would dig up a secret arms cache in the desert that had been buried the previous year by the "Colorados."
+It did not matter who their previous allegiance was to, as they and other volunteers, along with a boxcar loaded with military supplies, were to go by railway from El Paso, sixty-five miles to the west, and unload at the small cattle town of Columbus in New Mexico.
+From there they would dig up a secret arms cache in the desert that had been buried the previous year by the "Colorados".
 After picking up more local recruits, they planned to cross the border and rendezvous with Carranza troops in the area.
 The combined force would then capture the Villa garrison at Palomas, just across the border from Columbus.
 This action would cut Villa off from the west, while a force under General Hill would attack Juárez from the east.

 Holmdahl, attempting to recruit a man named Frank Heath, stated "I am organizing an army of 20,000 men to invade Mexico and take Juárez."
 According to Heath's later testimony, Holmdahl said he held a commission as a colonel in Carranza's army.
 If the invasion succeeded, Holmdahl said it would be the death blow to Villa.
 Unfortunately for Holmdahl's junta, Heath was an undercover agent for the U.S. Immigration Department.

-On October 15th, Holmdahl received a telegram from an arms dealer in Galveston, Texas named O.R Seagraves MGR, which stated:
+On October 15, Holmdahl received a telegram from an arms dealer in Galveston, Texas, named O.R Seagraves MGR, which stated:

 We have option we believe on only stock, thirty soft point Winchester cartridges in Texas option expires tomorrow do you care make us an offer on the entire lot of seventy five thousand we understand will be no further shipments this cartridge until after first year.